PhoenixD-IHS/IHS/README.md

 ## Data transfer from IHS version 11

 On the shell console of the old IHS system run the following commands to create a copy of the last database of institute foo.
-We keep the old database `Institute_foo` in case anything goes wrong.
+We will keep the current database `Institute_foo` and work only on `Institute_foo_copy` in case anything goes wrong.
 ```
 rcmysql stop
 cd /local/mysql